-Rule 15: Disqualification of Judges (amended 29 May 2004)
+Rule 15: Disqualification of Judges (amended 29 May 2004 and 24 November 2006)

 - (A) A Judge may not sit at a trial or appeal in any case in which his impartiality might reasonably be doubted on any substantial ground. - (B) Any party may apply to the Chamber of which the Judge is a member for the disqualification of the said Judge on the above ground. - C) Where the Judge voluntarily withdraws from the Trial Chamber, the President may assign the alternate judge, in accordance with Article 12(4) of the Statute, or another Trial Chamber Judge to sit in his place.
-Where a judge voluntarily withdraws from the Appeals Chamber, the Alternate Judge may sit in his place. - (D) Where it is alleged that a Judge is not fit to sit as member of the Special Court, the matter shall be referred from the Chamber to the Council of Judges. - (E) Should the Council of Judges determine that:
+Where a judge voluntarily withdraws from the Appeals Chamber, the Alternate Judge may sit in his place. - (D) The Judge who approves an indictment or who is involved with any pre-trial or interlocutory matter against a suspect or accused, shall not for that reason be disqualified from sitting as a member of a Chamber for the trial or appeal of that accused.